KankakeeCommunityCollege/recover-newsroom/_posts/2021-04-01-vaccination-event-april-6-7.md

 video_link: 'https://youtu.be/4d2LkGjg5bM'
 press_release: false
 ---

+**UPDATE:** Vaccine appointments are full for the KCC distribution site on April 6-7.
+Appointments are still available for qualified groups on April 5 at Pembroke Fellowship Church.
+[Make an appointment](https://events.juvare.com/IL-IDPH/9a74f201-933a-4364-9523-636e26b0dd5c/){: target='_blank' rel='noopener noreferrer' }.

 ![](/uploads/403x403graphicforvaccineevent-Copy.jpg){: .float-image-right width="328" height="328"}The Ryan Gymnasium on Kankakee Community College’s Riverfront Campus has been selected as a Point of Distribution for the COVID-19 vaccine on April 6 and 7 from 9 a.m. - 6 p.m. each day.
 Those who qualify to receive the vaccine under Phase 1a, 1b and 1c guidelines can make an appointment for this site at [https://events.juvare.com/IL-IDPH/395de829-155c-46d1-bc8c-ecbfda9ab166/](https://events.juvare.com/IL-IDPH/395de829-155c-46d1-bc8c-ecbfda9ab166/).
 Appointments are required.

 Plans are in place to administer 700 vaccinations per day.
 The vaccine will be from Johnson & Johnson.
 Illinois National Guard personnel will be on site to support processing, paperwork, vaccinations and observations.